The Lakeshore Review

 - Poetry — Send us four to seven poems, of which no more than five will be selected.
 We enjoy six horizontal inches of lyrical canvas, so let your lines break accordingly.
 Given the precision of our typesetting templates, we cannot accommodate alternative typefaces or point sizes, odd text orientations, or precisely shaped poems, but we’re open to accepting that kind of poetry (or something even more visually creative) as an image instead of text.

 - Book Reviews — We welcome contributed reviews of books that have been released within the prior 12 months.
 The catch?
 You can’t review your own book, and we cannot accept reviews of books issued by pay-to-publish presses, books issued in electronic formats only, or books available exclusively through Amazon.
 Please limit reviews to no more than 800 words and include relevant contextual data including the ISBN.
 A 300-dpi scan of the cover of the book is helpful but not required.

 The Lakeshore Review reserves the right to edit your material to conform to our house style guide and to improve the content at a line level.
-These modifications are not subject to the contributor’s review or approval.
 It is not our practice to accept content that requires more than a light proofread.